AtlasAnalyticsLab/AtlasPatch/README.md

   - `target_magnification`: magnification used for extraction
   - `patch_size_level0`: size of the patch footprint at level 0 in pixels.
 Used by visualizations and downstream tooling.

-When images are not stored in the HDF5 (`--no-h5-images`), you can reconstruct any patch by re-reading from the original WSI using `(x, y, w, h, level)` from `coords_ext`.

 ### Performance Notes

 - The SAM2 predictor is now initialized once and reused across files to reduce per-slide overhead.
 - Enable `--fast-mode` to skip per-patch white/black filtering.
-This can substantially reduce I/O, especially together with `--no-h5-images`.
+This can substantially reduce I/O.

 Shows:
 - Supported WSI formats